Academy Leadership Team

 Curriculum & Learning Technologies (QoE)

-Greg Hughes is Vice Principal: Curriculum & Learning Technologies at The de Ferrers Academy, responsible particularly for curriculum intent/implementationand the highly successful 1:1 iPad programme as well as ICT integration across the curriculum and a leader for digital strategy across the Trust.
-He is also an Apple Professional Learning Specialist (APLS), Apple Distinguished Educator (ADE) and former member of the EMEIA ADE Advisory Board, a qualified CEOP Ambassador, Showbie Champion and Gender Equality Charter (GEC) Advocate.
+Greg Hughes is Vice Principal: Curriculum & Learning Technologies at The de Ferrers Academy, responsible particularly for curriculum intent/implementation and the highly successful 1:1 iPad programme as well as ICT integration across the curriculum.
+He is also Trust Leader for digital strategy.
+Greg is an Apple Professional Learning Specialist (APLS), Apple Distinguished Educator (ADE) and former member of the EMEIA ADE Advisory Board, a qualified CEOP Ambassador, Showbie and Nearpod Certified Educator and Gender Equality Charter (GEC) Advocate.
 In 2020, Greg was recognised as one of the UK EdTech50 Educators and is part of the UK EdTech Advisory Forum.

 Since joining The de Ferrers Academy in 2008, Greg has overseen ICT developments and led the Academy through ICT Mark status (2008/2010), BECTA ICT Excellence award finalist (2009), recognition as both an Apple Regional Training Centre (2014 onwards) and Apple Distinguished School (2015/2017) and a finalist for a TES Digital Innovation Award (2017).

 Greg has previously been a Beacon Schools Manager, Assistant Science College Director: (Community) and Head of Physics.
 In 2005, he received the Salters-Horners A-level Physics Teacher of the Year award, and co-authored the rewrites of AS and A2 Physics textbooks with The University of York.
 He worked alongside Birmingham Advisory Schools Service (BASS) supporting struggling inner city Science Faculties/Heads of Science and also supported Birmingham ICT Services as an early adopter and researcher into VLEs, video conferencing and Interactive Whiteboards.

 Greg has worked with several dozen schools in the UK and overseas on digital strategy, leadership of education technology and STEM integration.
 He is a published author of 10 digital books on Physics and EdTech leadership as well as a regular speaker at both national and international conferences and training events across UK, Ireland, Scandinavia and Hong Kong.
 He has been involved in several Erasmus+ research projects on STEM/Mobile technology, as well as delivering numerous ICT vision/strategic planning workshops for schools, MATs, universities and technology briefings for leadership teams from Espresso, Apple, DFE, ASCL, SSAT and TeachFirst.